TryKickoff/trykickoff.github.io/learn/css.md

 * [kickoff-grid.css](https://github.com/TryKickoff/kickoff-grid.css) - our Sass grid framework
 * [kickoff-fluidVideo.css](https://github.com/TryKickoff/kickoff-fluidVideo.css) - Simple fluid-width videos using only CSS

+#### 3rd party Sass modules
+* [include-media](https://include-media.com) is used for improved media queries, [see below](#media-queries) for more about this
+* [normalize.css](https://github.com/JohnAlbin/normalize-scss) - Normalize.css is now imported using a Sass port of the library

+#### Other changes
+* Kickoff's forms now have basic theme support.
+Included in the framework is the old 'standard' theme and the new 'Material design' theme.
+Switching themes is as easy as changing the `import` declaration from within `assets/src/scss/components/forms/forms.scss`.
+The markup is different between the two themes so make sure you read the docs from within each theme file.
+* We added support for linting with [stylelint](https://github.com/stylelint/stylelint) and use [style-config-standard](https://github.com/stylelint/stylelint-config-standard) as our rules (with some overrides).
+Settings for this can be found in the `package.json` file.
+It is recommended that you install a stylelint plugin for your IDE.
+* All mixin and functions included in `kickoff-utils.scss` have been renamed to include the `ko-` prefix.
+It is a form of namespacing so there are fewer conflicts with 3rd party libraries.
+For example `@include font-size(base)` is now `@include ko-font-size(base)`

+---

 ### Views, partials & components
 Our distinction between views, partials and components: